Fall Gardening To-Do List 2022

 Water Thoroughly one last time before you winterize your drip and sprinkler systems - this should be done in late October or November.
 Make sure the ground has ample moisture by watering one last time before the ground begins to freeze (mid-to-late November in Santa Fe)

 Winter watering is essential for all new perennials, shrubs and trees planted this past growing season.
 If there is no snow or rain, water when day temperatures are above 45⁰ F, once every 2 to 3 weeks.

-2. Fertilizing (Feeding the Soil) For a healthy, resilient garden and landscape, healthy living soil is essential; so when we fertilizer, use organic and natural fertilizers like Yum Yum Mix and good quality composts to “feed the soil”.
+2. Fertilizing (Feeding the Soil) For a healthy, resilient garden and landscape, healthy living soil is essential; so when we fertilize, use organic and natural fertilizers like Yum Yum Mix and good quality composts to “feed the soil”.
 The web of life depends on the soil’s ability to break down fallen leaves and other organic materials and recycle the nutrients into the soil.
-This is accomplished by the incredible diversity of microbes, fungi and earthworms that live in the soil.
-After the first hard frost is a good time to mix up a wheelbarrow of high-quality compost and Yum Yum Mix and top dress your flower beds, shrubs and younger trees and lawn.
+This is accomplished by the incredible diversity of microbes, fungi, and earthworms that live in the soil.
+After the first hard frost is a good time to mix up a wheelbarrow of high-quality compost and Yum Yum Mix and top dress your flower beds, shrubs, and younger trees and lawn.
 Just scatter the compost/Yum Yum Mix over the top of the soil and scratch it in lightly.
 Then set the sprinkler and water it in.

 3. Apply Beneficial Fungi to Plant Root Zones